Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 This is a colored pencil drawing of shells on the beach.
 Lavonne has used a variety of colors to create a beautiful and realistic scene.

-The shells are rendered in such a way that they look like they are lying on the sand, and the waves in the background give the picture a sense of depth.
-This is an excellent example of how students take familiar things and create interesting compositions.
+The shells are rendered to look like they are lying on the sand, and the waves in the background give the picture a sense of depth.

 Lavonne Mack-Sea Shells